 systemctl --failed

-# Show service dependencies
+# Show what a service depends on

 systemctl list-dependencies nginx

-systemctl list-dependencies --reverse nginx # What depends ON nginx
+systemctl list-dependencies --reverse nginx

-Creating Custom Service Unit Files
+Creating Custom systemd Service Unit Files

-# View an existing unit file
+# Display an existing unit file

 systemctl cat nginx.service

-# Show the unit file path
+# Show the full file path of the unit

 systemctl show -p FragmentPath nginx.service

-# Create a custom service
+# Create a new custom service

 sudo nano /etc/systemd/system/myapp.service

-Example: Node.js Application Service
+Production Example: Node.js Application Service

 [Unit]